basharbd/02561-computer-graphics/README.md

 # 02561-computer-graphics
-Lab journal abd project for 02561 Computer Graphics 2025
+Lab journal and project for 02561 Computer Graphics 2025